jottaxwds/news/README.md

 - Split code in chunks with webpack: I am not an expert on this but basically code could be splitted in chunks to avoid duplication.
 - Typechecker: I worked before with technologies such as Typescript and Flow.
 They can be useful to avoid errors in the data handling, improve readability and discover invariants in the code before runtime, avoiding bugs.
-- ESLint: I did not have time enough to choose a god eslint configuration to format the code following best practices/standards and make it more readable.
 - GraphQL: It makes sense to have it in the server once it needs to manage big ammount of requests.
 In this case the data aggregation cames only from the same endpoint.
 In this time could be an overkill adding it, but not blocker to do it in the future.
 - E2E testing: Cypress for this purpose could be a perfect candidate.
 - Translations: Some texts could be needed to be translated... since we are only getting information for english speakers, this is not important now.